 - A “res judicata defense” establishes that the details of the forgery for which a person was arrested differ from the details the prosecution has presented in court.
 The contradictions or flaws in the prosecution’s argument can be revealed to the jury for the benefit of the accused.

 Contact the Law Office of James Alston in Houston Today

 Your defense starts now.
 The consequences of a conviction are extreme, including incarceration, fines, and a criminal record that will haunt you for the rest of your life.
-Call today for assistance from a criminal defense lawyer in Houston who has a reputation as being among the most qualified and experienced in his field.
+Call today for assistance from one of the best forgery lawyers in Houston who has a reputation as being among the most qualified and experienced in his field.
 Call now.